GFynbo/GoudaTime/README.md

 DATABASE_PASSWORD='DATABASE_PASSWORD_HERE'
 ~~~

-    * Either keep the existing postgresql schema for the database or switch to a local sqlite3 which can be done by chanding the settings from:
+    **1:** Either keep the existing postgresql schema for the database or switch to a local sqlite3 which can be done by chanding the settings from
     ~~~
     DATABASES = {
         'default': {